5 Indian Players to Watch in ODI Series Against Australia

 Before the IPL began, Australia played ODI World champions England in a three-match ODI series and beat them 2-1.
 At home now, Australia will look to continue their good form against the visiting Indian side who are without ace opener Rohit Sharma for the first half of the tour.

 India led by Virat Kohli will have their task cut out against an Australian side that does not give away an inch.
-While the likes of Kohli, Jasprit Bumrah, Shikhar Dhawan and other senior pros will be expected to pull their weight, there’s a chance for some younger players to nail down their spot in the ODI side.

 We take a look at five players for whom the Australia series is extremely key.

 India’s new vice-captain and wicket-keeper batsman is taking on three big roles in the series.
 For the Karnataka man, keeping and batting in the India colours has proved to be a fantastic experience as he has been in good touch.
 After a good IPL, this is KL Rahul’s big chance to capitalise on what he says is his longest run in the ODI squad.